Biography

 Research

-My lab is currently funded by NIH NIGMS, Showalter Trust Research Fund and Indiana University Melvin and Bren Simon Comprehensive Cancer Center.
+My lab is currently funded by NIH NIGMS.
 My lab’s research focuses on developing statistical and informatics methods for analyzing of multi-omics data.
 Projects include but not limited to

 - Epigenomics: Develop statistical methods and database for analyzing epigenomic data